mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### Disk (OS)

 I need a dedicated disk to install the TrueNAS OS, but from what I'd read, TrueNAS doesn't demand much of its OS disk.
-The OS needs at least XX of space, but it otherwise doesn't read or write much to the OS disk.
+The OS needs at least 2 GB of space, but it otherwise doesn't read or write much to the OS disk.

 {{<img src="kingston-a400.jpg" alt="TODO" maxWidth="300px" hasBorder="true" caption="The Kingston A400 is a fantastic value as a 120 GB M.2 SSD for only $32.">}}